hijackcodes/opsu-remake/README.md

 ([@itdelatrisu](https://github.com/itdelatrisu/)).
 All game concepts and designs are based on work by osu! developer Dean Herbert.
 Other credits can be found [here](CREDITS.md).
+Im not claiming this project as mine, Im just simply changing Logos and stuff.
+So, Dont get mad at me pls.

 ## License
 **This software is licensed under GNU GPL version 3.**